el-pspspsps/el-pspspsps/README.md

 - 👋 Hi, I’m @el-pspspsps
-- 👀 I’m interested in C++, python and Java
+- 👀 I’m interested in all languages.
 - 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ... anything web related or game dev :)
 - 📫 How to reach me ... elpspsp@gmail.com